leanprover-community/blog/posts/lte-examples.md

 Since `Type 0` is a term of `Type 1`, we also have `Profinite.{0} : Type 1`.
 Such universe annotations are all over the place in this repository, and we will mostly ignore them in the discussion below (with a few notable exceptions).

-As we mentioned above, any `X : Profinite.{0}` is a topological space which is compact, Hausdorff and totally disconnected:
+As we mentioned above, any `X : Profinite.{0}` is a topological space which is compact, Hausdorff and totally disconnected.
 ```lean
 example (X : Profinite.{0}) : topological_space X := infer_instance
 example (X : Profinite.{0}) : compact_space X := infer_instance
 example (X : Profinite.{0}) : t2_space X := infer_instance
 example (X : Profinite.{0}) : totally_disconnected_space X := infer_instance
 ```
-And conversely, any such topological space yields an object of `Profinite.{0}`:
+Conversely, any such topological space yields an object of `Profinite.{0}`.
 ```lean
 example (X : Type)
   [topological_space X]